erblast/datistics/content/post/2018-10-25-revisiting-jupyter-notebooks.md

 Coming from R and beeing a heavy user of Rmarkdown files jupyter notebooks felt familiar right away but also a bit awkward.
 Datacamp made the effort of comparing the to feature by feature in a [blog post](https://www.datacamp.com/community/blog/jupyter-notebook-r) at the end of 2016.
 It is a bit out-dated but skimming through it most of it still holds to be true.
 With some exceptions. of course since there have been some developments on both sides.
 But more on that later

 In the end what we want from both tools are four things:

 - [literate programming](https://en.wikipedia.org/wiki/Literate_programming), meaning we can have natural language code comments and code output right next to our actual code and have all three components well seperated.
 - create awesome code-enriched html content
 - polyglot coding, the division of code in small executable chunks also allows us to run each chunk in a different programming language
-- comofortable programming, being able to use IDE features, like code comnpletion, visual representation of all variables, data and variable exploration, git-based version control
+- comofortable programming, being able to use IDE features, like code completion, visual representation of all variables, data and variable exploration, git-based version control

 Both jupyter and Rmarkdown can be used for all these things, however there are some criticism on how jupyter performs in these categories.
 Most fameously summed up by Joel Grus at jupytercon this year in his [presentation](https://docs.google.com/presentation/d/1n2RlMdmv1p25Xy5thJUhkKGvjtV-dkAIsUXP-AL4ffI/edit#slide=id.g3b600ce1e2_0_0) and Owain Kenway in ths older [blogpost](https://owainkenwayucl.github.io/2017/10/03/WhyIDontLikeNotebooks.html).